CumulusNetworks/docs/content/cumulus-linux-44/Layer-3/FRRouting.md

 {{%notice note%}}
 - All the routing protocol daemons (`bgpd`, `ospfd`, `ospf6d`, `ripd`, `ripngd`, `isisd` and `pimd`) are dependent on `zebra`.
 When you start FFRouting, `systemd` determines whether zebra is running; if zebra is not running, `systemd` starts `zebra`, then starts the dependent service, such as `bgpd`.
-- In general, if you restart a service, its dependent services are also restarted.
+- If you restart a service, its dependent services are also restarted.
 For example, running `systemctl restart frr.service` restarts any of the routing protocol daemons that are enabled and running.
 - For more information on the `systemctl` command and changing the state of daemons, see {{<link url="Services-and-Daemons-in-Cumulus-Linux" text="Services and Daemons in Cumulus Linux">}}.
 {{%/notice%}}